Welcome to today's edition of the Rush 24-7 podcast.

 What kind of questions are these?

-Of course it's turning out to be harder than expected because Obama's already said so.
+Of course, it's turning out to be harder than expected because Obama's already said so.

-This is a softball surfed up.
+This is a softball served up.

-Uh will you will you close Club Gitmo in the first 100 days?
+Will you close Club Gitmo in the first 100 days?

-Oh we are gonna get it done.
+We are going to get it done.

 But part of the challenge that you have is that you've got a bunch of folks who've been detained, many of whom may be very dangerous.